ObserveObserver/sezScripts/sezCooking/README.md

 Usage:

-**Create a list in the settings of your desired food, delimited by ",".**
+**Login first lol.
+Create a list in the settings of your desired food, delimited by ",".**

 **i.e.: raw shark,raw tuna**